CIS-Spring-2023/project-group-7-cis4339-25825/backend/README.md

 ## Postman Documentation

-Can be found at <https://documenter.getpostman.com/view/23133138/2s83mdJiqh>
+Can be found at <https://documenter.getpostman.com/view/19551705/2s93eU2EDv>

+The JWT token contains information about the user's organization.
+Whenever an API call is made that requires a specific organization.
+It is taken from the JWT token.